8ctopus/sciter-package-manager/README.md

 # Sciter package manager

-Sciter package manager (SPM) is an experimental sciter.js package manager.
+Sciter package manager (SPM) is an experimental sciter.js package manager written in php.

+## requirements

+- php with curl module enabled

 ## how to install